KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-RTSPStream by shbatm](https://github.com/shbatm/MMM-RTSPStream)

-1. `stale.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. Typo - Found 'Magic Mirror' in file `MMM-RTSPStream.js`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `MMM-RTSPStream.js`: Replace it with `MagicMirror²`.
-3. Deprecated - Found 'omxplayer' in file `MMM-RTSPStream.js`: Try to replace it with `vlc`.
+2. Deprecated - Found 'omxplayer' in file `MMM-RTSPStream.js`: Try to replace it with `vlc`.
-4. Typo - Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+3. Typo - Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
-5. Deprecated - Found 'omxplayer' in file `README.md`: Try to replace it with `vlc`.
+4. Deprecated - Found 'omxplayer' in file `README.md`: Try to replace it with `vlc`.
-6. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Recommendation - Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
+6. Recommendation - Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
-8. Deprecated - Found 'omxplayer' in file `node_helper.js`: Try to replace it with `vlc`.
+7. Deprecated - Found 'omxplayer' in file `node_helper.js`: Try to replace it with `vlc`.
-9. Typo - Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+8. Typo - Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
-10. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+9. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-11. Deprecated - Found 'omxplayer' in file `config.html`: Try to replace it with `vlc`.
+10. Deprecated - Found 'omxplayer' in file `config.html`: Try to replace it with `vlc`.
-12. Recommendation - Found 'XMLHttpRequest' in file `jquery-3.2.1.min.js`: Replace it with built-in fetch.
+11. Recommendation - Found 'XMLHttpRequest' in file `jquery-3.2.1.min.js`: Replace it with built-in fetch.
-13. Typo - Found 'MagicMirror2' in file `installer.sh`: Replace it with `MagicMirror²`.
+12. Typo - Found 'MagicMirror2' in file `installer.sh`: Replace it with `MagicMirror²`.
-14. Recommendation - Found 'XMLHttpRequest' in file `jsmpeg.min.js`: Replace it with built-in fetch.
+13. Recommendation - Found 'XMLHttpRequest' in file `jsmpeg.min.js`: Replace it with built-in fetch.
-15. Deprecated - Found 'omxplayer' in file `preinstall.sh`: Try to replace it with `vlc`.
+14. Deprecated - Found 'omxplayer' in file `preinstall.sh`: Try to replace it with `vlc`.

 ## [MMM-RVV by sebikolon](https://github.com/sebikolon/MMM-RVV)